 All children at all levels must fulfil their potential and this is fostered here at Pinewood through high expectations and high quality Learning and Teaching which is at the heart of everything we do.

-Our curriculum is constantly reviewed and changed to ensure it meets the needs of all children and that Learning and Teaching in the classroom is the main focus for raising attainment.
+Our curriculum is constantly reviewed and changed to ensure it meets the needs of all children, to inspire and excite learning and we believe consistently excellent teaching in the classroom is the main focus for raising attainment.

 Pupil Premium funding is allocated to schools based upon the number of children on roll from low income families who are currently known to be eligible for free school meals or have been eligible over the last six years.
 It also includes children that are ‘looked after’.
 The funding is provided for the specific purpose of increasing attainment and progress of these groups of children.
 An additional premium is provided based upon the number of pupils who have a parent working for the armed services.
 This service premium is designed to address the emotional and social well-being of these pupils.